Mitchell Paige

-Mitchell Paige(Mihajlo Pejić) (August 31, 1918 – November 15, 2003) was an American-Serbian retired United States Marine Corps colonel who received the nation's highest military decoration for valor in combat, the Medal of Honor, during World War II.
+Mitchell Paige (Mihajlo Pejić) (August 31, 1918 – November 15, 2003) was an American retired United States Marine Corps colonel who received the nation's highest military decoration for valor in combat, the Medal of Honor, during World War II.

 On October 26, 1942, after thirty-three Marines in his machine gun platoon were killed or wounded defending a ridge during the Battle of Guadalcanal, Platoon Sergeant Paige operated four machine guns, singlehandedly stopping an entire Japanese regiment.
 He also led a bayonet charge afterwards.

 Early life

 Paige was born in Charleroi, Pennsylvania.
 His parents were ethnic Serbs, immigrants from the Herzegovina, originally surnamed Pejić.
 His mother kept him and his brother in touch with their roots, reminding them of the Battle of Kosovo, but also told them to be proud Americans.
 His family later moved to the Camden Hills neighborhood of West Mifflin.
 He graduated from McKeesport High School before enlisting in the US Marine Corps.